hashicorp/terraform-provider-google/website/docs/r/google_service_account.html.markdown

 * `project` - (Optional) The ID of the project that the service account will be created in.
     Defaults to the provider project configuration.

+* `create_ignore_already_exists` - (Optional) If set to true, skip service account creation if a service account with the same email already exists.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are